afeld/magickly/README.md

 The hosted version of the app ([magickly.jux.com](http://magickly.jux.com)) is a single app instance intended for demonstration purposes - if you are going to be making a large number of API calls to it or would like to use it in production, please let us know :-)

-## Contributing to magickly

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
-* Fork the project
-* Start a feature/bugfix branch
-* Commit and push until you are happy with your contribution
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

 ## Credits

 Created by [Aidan Feldman](http://www.aidanfeldman.com) at [Jux.com](http://www.jux.com).
 Thanks to [Mark Evans](https://github.com/markevans) for all his hard work on [Dragonfly](http://markevans.github.com/dragonfly/).